-Associate Professors: Harms, Hastings Assistant Professor: Liu
+Associate Professors: Harms, Hastings Assistant Professor.
+Liu

 Courses with the prefix CSIS are offered by the department.
+See page 72.

 The department participates in the Master of Science in Education Degree with a specialization in Instructional Technology.

 Computer Science and Information System courses may be used as an Area of Emphasis within the Master of Business Administration Degree.